slash3b/slash3b.github.io/_posts/2016-12-11-amazing-git-for-seasoned-developer.markdown

 git log -L  :funcname:src/AdminBundle/Controller/AccountController.php
 {% endhighlight %}
 In my case this worked for class definition but not for methods within, the thing is that GIT doesn't know a thing about function declaration in the given language.
 GIT has a set of predefined regular expressions for some languages so we can fix this issue with this one-liner in your repo - `echo '*.php diff=php' >> .gitattributes`.
 Thus GIT will know PHP better, given line affects git diff command and diff output will be more correct.

+There is also a slightly different approach to this - you can use so called "pickaxe" filter `-S`
+{% highlight bash %}
+git log -S function_name
+{% endhighlight %}
+It will show commits that contain addition or removal of the given function name.
+With this filter you can trace back all "evolution" of the function.
+Note that in case function has some generic name you may end up with ambiguous data.

 Another interesting command will display all commit names grouped and counted by contributors:
 {% highlight bash %}